 These crowns were to be awarded after the resurrection when the chief Shepherd returned and gathered together His flock into heaven.
 We should note that a crown usually sets one individual apart from others, often for some special responsibility.
-The crown not only recognized one's accomplishments but often signified some special privilege or authority.
+The crown not only recognized one's accomplishments but frequently signified some special privilege or authority.
 Thus there were different crowns for different purposes and different accomplishments.

-As noted in the above passages, crowns are indicative of ones accomplishments.
-James wrote that they were to be awarded after one endured temptation.
-Likewise, Paul wrote that they were given to those who had mastered self control or temperance.
+As noted above, James wrote that they were to be awarded crowns after they had endured temptation.
+Likewise, Paul wrote that these crowns were given to those who had mastered self-control or temperance.
 The crowns were to be awarded there, in a future kingdom, as rewards for accomplishments and achievements made here.
-Thus, it is natural to conclude that overcoming today's trials and tribulations earn crowns in the next life.
+Thus, it is only natural to conclude that overcoming today's trials and tribulations earn crowns in the next life.

-Peter wrote that the crowns were to be awarded to those who willingly fed the flock of GOD; not for money or as being lords over the Church, but as righteous examples for the other believers to imitate (1 PETER 5:2-4).
-If they proved themselves responsible in handling the fellowships here, and lived righteous godly lives, then they could expect to be rewarded with crowns of glory in the next life.
+Peter wrote that the crowns were to be awarded to those who willingly fed the flock of GOD; not for money or as being lords over the Church, but as being righteous examples for the other believers to imitate (1 PETER 5:2-4).
+If they proved themselves responsible in handling the Christian fellowships here, and lived righteous godly lives here, then they could expect to be rewarded with crowns of glory in the next life.

-As we go through and consider the book of REVELATION we will be given further insight into the purpose of these crowns (2:10; 3:11; 4:4, 10; 6:2; 12:1; 14:14).
+As we go through and consider the book of REVELATION we will be given further insight into the purpose and function of these crowns (2:10; 3:11; 4:4, 10; 6:2; 12:1; 14:14).
 Yeshua Himself had promised that "he that overcometh, and keepeth my works unto the end, to him will I give power [exousia, authority] over the nations [ethnos, the multitudes]" (REVELATION 2:26).
-The Greek word ethnos, rendered here as nations, doesn't necessarily mean nations as we today think of the word.
+The Greek word ethnos, rendered here and elsewhere as nations, doesn't necessarily mean nations as we today think of the word.
 The Thayer's Greek-English Lexicon defines ethnos as one of five possible groups.

 - 1. a multitude (whether of men or beasts) associated or living together;